Solar cell

-A solar cell, or photovoltaic cell, is an electronic device that converts the energy of light directly into electricity by the photovoltaic effect, which is a physical and chemical phenomenon.
-It is a form of photoelectric cell, defined as a device whose electrical characteristics, such as current, voltage, or resistance, vary when exposed to light.
-Individual solar cell devices are often the electrical building blocks of photovoltaic modules, known colloquially as solar panels.
-The common single junction silicon solar cell can produce a maximum open-circuit voltage of approximately 0.5 to 0.6 volts.
+A solar cell, also known as a photovoltaic cell (PV cell), is an electronic device that converts the energy of light directly into electricity by means of the photovoltaic effect.
+It is a type of photoelectric cell, a device whose electrical characteristics (such as current, voltage, or resistance) vary when it is exposed to light.
+Individual solar cell devices are often the electrical building blocks of photovoltaic modules, known colloquially as "solar panels".
+Almost all commercial PV cells consist of crystalline silicon, with a market share of 95%.
+Cadmium telluride thin-film solar cells account for the remainder.
+The common single-junction silicon solar cell can produce a maximum open-circuit voltage of approximately 0.5 to 0.6 volts.

-Solar cells are described as being photovoltaic, irrespective of whether the source is sunlight or an artificial light.
-In addition to producing energy, they can be used as a photodetector (for example infrared detectors), detecting light or other electromagnetic radiation near the visible range, or measuring light intensity.
+Photovoltaic cells may operate under sunlight or artificial light.
+In addition to producing solar power, they can be used as a photodetector (for example infrared detectors), to detect light or other electromagnetic radiation near the visible light range, as well as to measure light intensity.

-The operation of a photovoltaic (PV) cell requires three basic attributes:
+The operation of a PV cell requires three basic attributes: